jhilyard/Salesforce-NpcEdu-Scratch/README.md

 For details see: `config/nonprofit-cloud.json`

-Features List:
+### Features List:

-- `AccountingSubledgerGrowthEdition`
+- `AccountingSubledgerGrowthEdition` Subledger is included in this sample.
+You can remove this from the feature list if you aren't using it for your project.
 - `IndustriesActionPlan`
 - `AnalyticsQueryService`
 - `PublicSectorAccess`
 - `Fundraising`
-- `Grantmaking`
+- `Grantmaking` I've included fundraising and grant making.
+You can remove one if you aren't using it.
+Please not that Grant making also includes some industry settings that may need to be disabled if this is removed.
 - `IndustriesSalesExcellenceAddOn`
 - `IndustriesServiceExcellenceAddOn`
 - `MarketingUser`